rocharhs/rocharhs.github.io/_pages/about.md

     image: "/assets/images/header.jpg"
 ---

-I can perform *exploratory analysis*, present insights through *data visualization* and develop *machine learning systems* to perform a task and adapt to changes on the environment.
+Participated on many projects of *data analysis*, *visualization* and *machine learning models* deployed on the Cloud.

-Participated on many projects with different types of data such as
+Worked with diverse types of signals, such as
-  - Financial Time Series
+   - Text
-  - Telemetry
+   - Image
-  - Speech
+   - Audio
-  - Geophysical Images
+   - Georeferenced pulses
-  - Common Text
+   - Financial